 A rare congenital form of cholesteatoma (one present at birth) can occur in the middle ear and elsewhere, such as in the nearby skull bones.
 However, the type of cholesteatoma associated with ear infections is most common.

 Permanent hearing loss, dizziness, and facial muscle paralysis are rare, but can result from continued cholesteatoma growth.
+The impact of untreated cholesteatoma is why you should contact an ENT doctor in Los Angeles right away.

 How is cholesteatoma treated?